 To make a claim, all you have to do is to –

 - Provide proof that the person might have died due to negligence.

 - The proof will be passed on to an expert in the same field as the entity that made the mistake that led to death.
 The expert will ascertain to prove that it is a case of death by negligence that UK courts allow to fly.

 - Bring the proof and confirmation back to a solicitor who will then advise you on how to go from there.

-At our firm, we serve as a bridge throughout the entire process.
+At Medical Negligence Direct, we serve as a bridge throughout the entire process.
 We help you lift the burden of all the logistics and do all the important running around for you from the onset even to the end of the case.

 How does a coroner determine a heart attack?

 The most effective is through an autopsy.
 A characteristic blood clot is usually found in the coronary arteries of Patients who die from a heart attack.
 Also other signs such as enlarged heart, dilation of the chambers of the heart, and breakdown of the vessels supplying blood to the heart can indicate heart attack.

 Can a coroner rule negligence?